Pictured are the team shortlisted for HSJ Safety Award, for the Sefton Pressure Ulcer Reminder (SPUR) Wheel.

-Aim for zero deterioration of grade 2 and 3 pressure ulcers for patients whilst under our care
+Aim for zero deterioration of category 2 and 3 pressure ulcers for patients

-Raise awareness by training for managing pressure ulcers in the mental health inpatient wards
+Raise awareness of training for managing pressure ulcers across all wards.

 How we are achieving this:

-Following review of all strategy notes, there were various gaps identified and a Quality Practice Alert has been developed / implemented across the division and wider organisation.
+A review found there were various gaps identified and a Quality Practice Alert has been developed for staff.